 For studying dynamics and thermodynamics in the ABL at LAFO we use the synergy of DLs and ARTHUS.
 As explained in Sect.
-2.2, we measure dynamic profiles of vertical wind with one constantly vertical pointing DL and retrieve the horizontal wind from DL in 6-beam VAD mode.
-In Figure 4 we show 24-hour wind measurements for 27 June 2021.
-The figure shows in (A)-(D) vertical profiles of vertical and horizontal wind as well as profiles of the backscatter coefficient.
+2.2, we measure dynamic profiles of vertical wind with one constantly vertical pointing DL and retrieve the horizontal wind from DL in six-beam VAD mode.
+In Fig. 4 we show 24 h wind measurements for 27 June 2021.
+Figure 4a-d show vertical profiles of vertical and horizontal wind and profiles of the backscatter coefficient.
 The resolution of the vertical wind and backscatter coefficient is 1 s and 30 m.
-The horizontal wind is retrieved from the 6-beam VAD mode with a sinusoidal fit and results in a 90 s and 21 m temporal and spatial resolution (Bonin et al., 2017).
-To reduce the effect of the convective eddies for the horizontal wind, an additional gliding average of 21 minutes was applied.
-In the vertical wind plot (A) the development of the CBL started around 07 UTC which is indicated by the stronger up and down draft starting to grow from the surface into the boundary layer.
-The CBL stayed convective until around 17 UTC and reached a height of around 1 km.
-Before and after that period only low vertical wind was observed which is typical for the night time boundary layer.
-While there was nearly no vertical motion at the beginning of the day a low-level jet (LLJ) in the horizontal wind up to 8 ms-1 was recorded at a height of 500 m.
-This LLJ disappeared at around 10 UTC when the convective motion reached the height of the LLJ.
-Recording the data with turbulence resolution allows the derivation of further products like vertical wind variance, momentum flux and turbulent kinetic energy which are plotted in (E)-(G).
+The horizontal wind is retrieved from the six-beam VAD mode with a sinusoidal fit and results in a 90 s and 21 m temporal and spatial resolution (Bonin et al., 2017).
+To reduce the effect of the convective eddies for the horizontal wind, an additional gliding average of 21 min was applied.
+In the vertical wind plot (Fig. 4a) the development of the CBL started around 07:00 UTC, which is indicated by the stronger up and down draft starting to grow from the surface into the boundary layer.
+The CBL stayed convective until around 17:00 UTC and reached a height of around 1 km.
+Before and after that period only low vertical wind was observed, which is typical for the nighttime boundary layer.
+While there was nearly no vertical motion at the beginning of the day, a low-level jet (LLJ) in the horizontal wind up to 8 m s^{-1} was recorded at a height of 500 m.
+This LLJ disappeared at around 10:00 UTC when the convective motion reached the height of the LLJ.
+Recording the data with turbulence resolution allows the derivation of further products like vertical wind variance, momentum flux and turbulent kinetic energy, which are plotted in Fig. 4e-g.
 For these retrievals we determine the fluctuations to calculate the variance and higher-order moments (not shown here) following the method of Lenschow et al. (2000) and Wulfmeyer et al. (2016).
-This method also allows to distinguish between atmospheric variance and instrumental noise contribution.
+This method also allows for distinguishing between atmospheric variance and instrumental noise contribution.
 The calculation of momentum flux and TKE follows Bonin et al. (2017).
-In the evening at 20 and 23 UTC two rain events were captured which are identified by reduced measurements range or strong downward motion and corresponding effects in the derived products.
+In the evening at 20:00 and 23:00 UTC two rain events were captured, which are identified by reduced measurement ranges or strong downward motion and the corresponding effects in the derived products.

 The thermodynamic profiling was performed with ARTHUS.
-The time series of WVMR and temperature profiles of 27 June 2021 are shown in Figure 5 (A) and (B).
+The time series of WVMR and temperature profiles of 27 June 2021 are shown in Fig. 5a and b.
 The data show the moistening and warming of boundary layer in the cause of the day when the boundary layer became convective.
-In combination with vertical wind measurements the latent and sensible heat fluxes through the boundary layer can be calculated with the covariances of humidity and temperature fluctuations and vertical wind (Behrendt et al., 2020) and are plotted in Figure 5 (C) and (D).
-When including horizontal wind, the water vapor budget in the BL can be determined as demonstrated for the first time for a LAFE case.
-This measurement synergy demonstrates the atmospheric link for the investigation of energy and water budget as aimed in LAFO objective 1.
+In combination with vertical wind measurements the latent and sensible heat fluxes through the boundary layer can be calculated with the covariances of humidity and temperature fluctuations and vertical wind (Behrendt et al., 2020) and are plotted in Fig. 5c and d.
+When including horizontal wind, the water vapor budget in the BL can be determined, as demonstrated for the first time for a LAFE case.
+This measurement synergy demonstrates the atmospheric link for the investigation of energy and water budget, as aimed for in LAFO objective 1.